SEPM Foundation Fund List

 - Twenhofel Medal for excellence in Sedimentary Geology

 - Shepard Medal for excellence in Marine Geology

 - Pettijohn Medal for excellence in Sedimentology

-- Wilson Medal for excellence as a young sedimentary geologist
+- Wilson Medal for excellence as an early career sedimentary geologist